 The fund provides financial support for the following:

-The Wedding Prize:
+The Wedding Prize

 The Walton B. Sinclair Teaching Award in Biochemistry

-To recognize Dr. Sinclair's academic excellence and his devotion to the development of the field, the Walton B. Sinclair Award for Outstanding Teaching Assistant is given to exceptional teaching assistants in the Department of Biochemistry .
-The awardees are selected by a committee of Biochemistry faculty members.
+To honor his academic legacy and dedication to plant biochemistry, the Walton B. Sinclair Award for Outstanding Teaching Assistant is presented annually to exceptional TAs in the Department of Biochemistry.